Estimating sample-specific regulatory networks: Results

 \subsection{Estimating single-sample networks using experimental data from yeast}

 We next tested LIONESS using experimental data from cell-cycle synchronized yeast cells.
-We downloaded gene expression data (GEO accession, GSE4987;~\cite{pramila2006forkhead}) consisting of dye-swap technical replicates measured every five minutes for 120 minutes and ma-normalized each replicate~\cite{yang2007marray}; we then removed probe sets with missing data, batch-corrected using ComBat~\cite{johnson2007adjusting}, averaged probe sets mapping to the same ORF annotation and quantile-normalized the resulting gene-by-sample matrix of expression values.
+We downloaded gene expression data (GEO accession, GSE4987)~\cite{pramila2006forkhead} consisting of dye-swap technical replicates measured every five minutes for 120 minutes.
+We ma-normalized~\cite{yang2007marray} these data, removed probe sets with missing information, batch-corrected using ComBat~\cite{johnson2007adjusting}, averaged probe sets mapping to the same ORF annotation, and quantile-normalized the resulting gene-by-sample matrix of expression values.
 We note that the 105 minute time point was excluded in both replicates due to poor hybridization performance~\cite{pramila2006forkhead}.

-We used four different approaches (Pearson Correlation, PANDA~\cite{glass2013passing}, mutual information, and CLR~\cite{faith2007large}) to reconstruct aggregate networks for this dataset and applied LIONESS to estimate the networks for each of the individual samples.
-The correlation between each pair of the estimated sample-specific networks is shown in the first column of Figure~\ref{fig3}A (R1\&R2-from-R1\&R2).
-We see that network estimates for the same technical replicate are highly similar, as evidenced by the strong diagonal in the upper-right and lower-left square of each comparison; additional structure is also evident in off-diagonal similarities that reflect the fact that the time course data represents more than one cell cycle.
+We used four different network inference methods (Pearson Correlation, PANDA~\cite{glass2013passing}, mutual information, and CLR~\cite{faith2007large}) to reconstruct aggregate networks for this data set and applied LIONESS to estimate the networks for each of the individual samples.
+The correlation between edge weights in each pair of the estimated sample-specific networks is shown in the first column of Figure~\ref{fig3} (R1\&R2-from-R1\&R2).
+We see that network estimates for the same technical replicate are highly similar, as evidenced by the strong diagonal in the upper-right and lower-left square of each comparison; additional structure is also evident in off-diagonal similarities that reflect the fact that the time course data includes more than one cell cycle.

 To test if strong reproducibility was due to including replicates in the expression data, we also ran LIONESS separately on each individual replicate.
-This analysis produced 24 single-sample networks estimated using only the data in replicate one, and $24$ single-sample networks estimated using only the data in replicate two (R1-from-R1 \& R2-from-R2).
-The correlation between these networks is shown in the second column of Figure~\ref{fig3}A. As before, we observe strong reproducibility between technical replicates.
-Interestingly, even though we have corrected for batch effects in our expression data, several of the methods, especially CLR, appear to be sensitive to the ``background'' data used.
+This analysis produced 24 single-sample networks estimated using only the data in replicate one, and 24 single-sample networks estimated using only the data in replicate two (R1-from-R1 \& R2-from-R2).
+The correlation between these networks is shown in the second column of Figure~\ref{fig3}.
+As before, we observe strong reproducibility in estimated edge weights between technical replicates.
+However, it is worth noting that even though we have corrected for batch effects in the expression data, several of the methods, especially CLR, appear to be sensitive to the ``background'' data used.